TojzanKristian/my-video-games-store/README.md

 The second step is to download and install _SQL Server Management Studio (SSMS)_.<br/>
 It can be found at the following link: https://shorturl.at/OZUU8<br/>
 If you need assistance, watch the video: https://www.youtube.com/watch?v=iaUXjTL_F9U<br/>

+### The steps to configure AWS deployment for the application
+The first step is to create an AWS account here: https://signin.aws.amazon.com/signup?request_type=register<br/>
+The second step is to log in to your AWS account.<br/>
+The third step is to add the **AWS Toolkit** to _Visual Studio_.<br/>
+If you need assistance, watch the video: https://www.youtube.com/watch?v=uvJEpvDkuNc